b-erhart/dotm/README.md

 ## Usage
 ### How it Works
-The fundamental concept behind dotm is to maintain a Git repository containing all dotfiles.
+The fundamental concept behind `dotm` is to maintain a Git repository containing all dotfiles.
 Config files, written in TOML format, define mappings between repository files/directories and their corresponding locations on systems.
+These mapped files are synchronized via the `dotm` CLI tool.

 #### Entry Format
 A single line entry is created for every file/directory in the repository that should be mapped to a system location.